toaderflorin/florintoader/_posts/2017-08-10-toy-universe.markdown

 date: 2017-08-10 21:13:11 +0300
 categories: jekyll update
 ---
 The thing people find most confusing about quantum mechanics is the *wave-particle duality*, namely how the individual blocks of matter can be waves and particles at the same time.
 I really hated writing this article because it's really dry and technical, but to get to the juicy and interesting stuff, you need a minimal understanding of some core concepts.
-I will probably end up refering back to it when I get to the cool and interesting concepts.

 ### The Double Split Experiment ###